Skip to main content

 Learning Objectives

 L01.
-Understand the basics of NodeJS for building web applications
+Understand the basics of client server systems

 L03.
 Implement database queries with NodeJS and PostgreSQL